nell-djmf/clacTILE/README.md

 - Search database for matching items by color, layout, material, etc
 - Create a list of your planned builds or choose from our prebuilt examples

 ***

+## Getting Started

+The site is a little fragile at the moment - for adding, editing, updating or deleting, please follow the steps to avoid errors.

+### **Adding a Build**
+1. At the Build page, click `Add Parts`
+2. Select your parts by clicking on the part ID number button
+3. When returned to Build page, click `Add Parts to New Build`
+4. Name your build in the prompt

+### **Updating a Build**
+1. Click `Add Parts`
+2. Select parts, same as above
+3. When returned to Build page, click the build tile you want to update - your selection should highlight
+4. Click `Update Build` and name it

+### **Deleting a Build**
+1. Select a build tile
+2. Click `Delete Build`

+***

 ## Upcoming Features